Labradorite

 On a physical level

-According to tradition, Labradorite stimulates the kidneys, helps maintain the body's acid-base balance and can help improve memory.
+According to tradition, but without scientific support, labradorite stimulates the kidneys, helps maintain the body's acid-base balance and help improve memory.

 Labradorite Meanings: Its Different Varieties

 There are different varieties of Labradorite.
-All possess the virtues described above, but each has its own particularity:
+All possess the properties described above, each with its own unique characteristics:

 White Labradorite